ashutosh-rootandleaves/Chargze-Showcase/README.md

 Chargez is an EV-focused platform consisting of a cross-platform mobile application, web-based admin dashboard, and backend services.

-The platform is designed to provide users with an interface for discovering EV products and managing their account, while administrators can manage platform data through the web dashboard.
+The platform provides users with an interface for discovering EV products, viewing product information, managing their account, and completing payment-related workflows.

+The administrative dashboard provides an interface for managing platform data and operations.

 ### Platform Components